akhodakivskiy/VimFx/documentation/button.md

 VimFx has a toolbar button.
 It looks like this: ![VimFx button icon].

+If you focus a text input, the icon is greyed out.
+This is to show that your key presses will be passed into the text input rather than activating VimFx commands.

 When in Normal mode, clicking it opens VimFx’s Keyboard Shortcuts dialog, just like the `?` shortcut does.